-The first term paper will be due the week after reading week (i.e. by February 26, 2003).
-The second term paper will be due in the last class of term (April 9, 2003).
+The first term paper will be due the week after reading week (i.e. by February 25, 2004).
+The second term paper will be due one week after the last class of term (i.e. by April 14, 2004).
 Note that you can tackle the two term papers in any order.
 Your oral presentations and class discussions will be scheduled as the course proceeds.